cloud4rpi/docs/docs/typical-scenarios.md

 Open the `actuator.py` sample file from the [examples](`https://github.com/cloud4rpi/cloud4rpi/tree/master/examples`) folder

 - Uncomment code in `actuator.py`.
-If you connected an LED to a differed GPIO pin, set the correct value to variable `LED_PIN`.
+If you connected an LED to a differed GPIO pin, set the correct value to the `LED_PIN` variable.
-- Run `actuator.py` or restart `cloud4rpi` service.
+- Run `actuator.py` or restart the `cloud4rpi` service.
 A new variable named `LEDOn` should appear on the device page.
 - Open the `Control Panels` page and add a new control panel or open an existing one.
 - Add a new `Switch` widget and choose the newly added `LEDOn` variable.
 - Now you can switch LED state using this widget.